lepe/trem-gpp-bots/README.md

 * bots can join on password protected servers
 * bots have their own skin
 * bots ping was added
+* /callbot commands to add and remove bots
 * all alien bots now attack based on their own capabilities (range constants)
 * new debug system which allow administrators to debug specific parts of the code (botdbg BOTNAME TAG VERBOSITY or botdbg BOTNAME read INFO)
 * "dnodes" does not depend on users anymore